gef-ebi/to-embassy4/docs/index.rst

 .. warning:: Our primary concern at this stage is that both ECP and BioExcel portal application developers will need to make changes to their applications/VMs by October 29th so that the applications/VMs can be deployed to `Embassy4`.
-If it is not possible to do so before that date then the applications/VMs will no longer run.
+If it is not possible to do so before that date then the applications/VMs will no longer run from Monday Nov.
+1st.

+.. warning:: The anticipated "At Risk" period for both the ECP and the BioExcel portals is during the period Mon.
+18th, Tue.
+19th and Wed.
+20th October.
+During this time either or both portals may be offline for a number of hours, although of course we will aim to keep any disruption to the minimum necessary.

 We are currently assessing the impact of a migration to `Embassy4` on our ``cpa-bioexcel-cwl`` (https://github.com/EMBL-EBI-TSI/cpa-bioexcel-cwl) Cloud Portal BioExcel application/VM, and so